Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 Before this is done or any other type of maintenance on the lawnmower, the spark plug wire must be removed from the plug for safety!

-In addition to knowing the direction of the bolt so as to prevent any injuries if you try the wrong way, you may also need an additional tool for the removal if it’s been tightened too hard.
+In addition to knowing the direction of the bolt to prevent injuries if you try the wrong way, you may also need an additional tool to remove it if it’s been tightened too hard.

-Moreover, it’s also pivotal to wear work gloves while unscrewing bolts; hand slips if you’re tackling a stubborn bolt may lead to a serious cut by leading to contact with the blade!
+Moreover, it’s pivotal to wear work gloves while unscrewing bolts; hand slips if you’re tackling a stubborn bolt may lead to a serious cut if you come into contact with the blade!

 Left- vs. Right-Handed Bolts